It's much darker than you may think.

 Such musings aren't cute little time-fillers for the writer of a New York Times piece.
 An in-and-out of treatment center sex addict, Benoit Denizet-Lewis succinctly and swiftly crushes any romanticized "pop-psychology" views anyone may have of a person so swimming in sex he knows nothing of "dry spells."

-Excerpted from a chapter in his book, "America Anonymous: Eight Addicts in Search of a Life" Denizet-Lewis would often cruise Internet sites looking for sex and then blow off any type of responsibility to get it.
-He lost jobs, boyfriends, friends and entire years of his life where he couldn't for the life of him sign off of the Internet.
+Excerpted from a chapter in his book, America Anonymous: Eight Addicts in Search of a Life, Denizet-Lewis would often cruise Internet sites looking for sex and then blow off any type of responsibility to get it.
+He lost jobs, boyfriends, friends and entire years of his life where he couldn't sign off of the Internet.

 His affliction for porn and chat rooms were so eyebrow-raising that he installed Internet-blocking software (the type parents use for children).
 That tactic didn't work out too well.
 He soon just went ahead and bought another computer.

 "If Mike didn't show, I had a 19-year-old backup plan named Travis, a regular in one of the AOL chat rooms I frequented.
 We had never met in person, but he lived close to Mike, so it seemed logical that I should have sex with both of them on this trip.
 Mike in my car, Travis in his apartment."